DigiBP/Team-Bananas/README.md

 🔴 **TODO** describe the to-be process (Afrodita) 🔴

-🔴 **TODO** describe the rules that we can later use in decision table for candidate screening (Gezim) 🔴
+🔴 **TODO** describe the rules that we can later use in decision table for candidate screening (Gezim) 🔴 We defined 3 longlist categories:
+- A, this is the highest category, which means 3 stars.
+- B, this is the medium category, which means 2 stars.
+- C, this is the lowest category, which means 1 star.

 ## 🚀 Change Project